uplandwave/Nirmata-Mahasura/README.md

 ```

 Connected to the idea of the Camera script is the UpdateTag script, which allows the game to figure out which mode the Camera should be set into.
-The UpdateTag script is applied to each player Prefab and tells the player to update their tage to "Player" when it detects that they are the host of their machine.
+The UpdateTag script is applied to each player Prefab and tells the player to update their tag to "Player" when it detects that they are the host of their machine.
 This player tag is what signifies an active player to the Camera script.

 ```C#
 void Start()